mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 20 October 2025

-- The average temperature today is 13.51˚C,
+- The average temperature today is 14.01˚C,
-- With highs of 14.43˚C and lows of 12.69˚C,
+- With highs of 15.38˚C and lows of 13.25˚C,
-- It may feel like 13.21˚C with light rain
+- It may feel like 13.71˚C with light intensity shower rain
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 986hPa and humidity is 88%
+- The pressure is 985hPa and humidity is 86%
 - The sun will rise at 06:41 and set at 17:04

 <!-- weather_marker ends -->